-Due to the spectrum of intellectual disability that a person with Down’s syndrome may experience, what is needed in the home can vary widely.
-Leslie Kenny, who works in the Family Support Program of the United Arc in Greenfield, MA, said that the age of the individual with Down’s syndrome can also be a factor.
+If you're adapting your home for a person with Down's syndrome, be aware that there is no "one size fits all" game plan.
+Due to the spectrum of intellectual disability that people with Down’s syndrome may experience, what's needed in the home tends to vary widely.
+Leslie Kenny, who works in the Family Support Program of the United Arc in Greenfield, MA, said that the age of the individual can also be a factor.

-The United Arc provides an array of services for individuals of all ages with developmental disabilities as well as their families.
-“What tends to be the most difficult (in the home setting) is the greater tendency for people with Down’s to develop Alzheimer’s as they age,” said Kenny.
+The United Arc provides an array of services for people of all ages with developmental disabilities, as well as their families.
+“What tends to be the most difficult (in the home setting) is the greater tendency for people with Down’s to develop Alzheimer’s as they age,” commented Kenny.

-However, reflecting on the needs of children with Down’s syndrome, Kenny said that “it is first and foremost that families realize they (the child with Down’s) need a lot of opportunity for stimulation while keeping the home environment safe at the same time.”
+However, reflecting on the requirements of children with Down’s syndrome, Kenny stated that “it is first and foremost that families realize they need a lot of opportunity for stimulation while keeping the home environment safe at the same time.”

-In terms of what family members need to adapt in the home, Kenny said it always depends on the individual’s ability level.
-It is helpful to have an organization, such as the United Arc, go through the home and make recommendations and supply resource choices.
-The primary goals of an advocate would be to look at safety and self-care issues in the home for the person with Down’s syndrome.
-Experts can recommend strategies for remodeling in Seattle and cities across the US, or just make recommendations for using what you have.
+In terms of what family members need to adapt in the home, Kenny explained it always depends on the individual’s ability level.
+You might find it helpful to have an advocate go through the home to make recommendations and supply resource choices.
+With the primary goals of safety and self-care in the home for the person with Down’s syndrome, experts can recommend strategies for either remodeling in Seattle and cities across the US, or simply using what you have.

 “Twenty or thirty years ago there wasn’t a lot out there for people to access (for help with family members who have Down’s syndrome).
-There are a lot more national resources now such as the National Down’s Syndrome Congress,” she said.
+There are a lot more national resources now such as the National Down’s Syndrome Congress."

-Kenny said that an important component to anyone’s home that has someone residing with them who has Down’s syndrome is supportive space for the care giver.
+Kenny pointed out that an important component to anyone’s home that has someone residing with them who has Down’s syndrome is supportive space for the caregiver.
 For example, any private space, library, office, or bathrooms with a little extra, like a whirlpool can go a long way to maintaining emotional balance in the household.

-Most, if not all states have agencies that respond to adaptive needs in the homes of people who have intellectual or physical disabilities.
+Most, if not all, states have agencies that respond to adaptive needs in the homes of people with intellectual or physical disabilities.
 In Massachusetts, we have the Assistive Technology Service.
-Carl Johnson, who works with the agency as an adaptive equipment designer, said if you have someone living with you with Down’s to try to have the simplest layout possible in your home.
+Carl Johnson, who works with the agency as an adaptive equipment designer, advises that if you have a household member with Down’s, try to have the simplest layout possible in your home.
 “If you have a complicated or highly modern home with lots of push buttons, furniture, and technology, that can be hard for a person with Down’s.
-You want everything to be as straightforward as possible,” said Johnson.
+You want everything to be as straightforward as possible.”

-If you are looking at security in your home, Johnson said that there is a padlock produced by Master Lock called “Speed Dial”, which is an extremely simple lock and code system that still provides a reasonable level of security and is easy to use by a person with Down’s.
+If you are looking at security in your home, Johnson suggested a padlock produced by Master Lock called “Speed Dial,” an extremely simple lock and code system that still provides a reasonable level of security and is easy for a person with Down’s to use.